Top 4 Tips for Returning to Campus Life

 2. Make a Friend in Every Class

 Never underestimate the power of a pal.
 After being denied in-person interactions for so long, building these connections with your classmates will be all the more rewarding.
-Don’t forget that everyone around you is riding COVID-19’s rollercoaster, and they too, are trying to figure out what post-lockdown life on campus looks like.
+Don’t forget that many people around you are likely adjusting to campus life too.
 Keep this in mind whenever you feel nervous about striking up a conversation with someone new because they are likely to feel the same.

 Making friends in person will have a positive impact on your mood and your grades.
 Find at least one person in each of your classes to contact if you miss a class or have a question about an assignment.